Simple CRM for small business

 This type of app basically acts like a customer and prospect database.
 They store all the details of your customers and keep track of (or record) your interactions with them.
 So the software is really only limited by what you choose to do with it.
 Here are some of the ways you can use an app like this for your business:

-You could use the app as a contacts database, though that's only a fraction of its potential.
+- Store client contacts: You could use the app as a contacts database, though that's only a fraction of its potential

-Log calls, schedule meetings, maintain contacts, track and store customer emails, handle issues and complaints, and so on.
+- Handle customer interactions: Log calls, schedule meetings, maintain contacts, track and store customer emails, handle issues and complaints, and so on

-Set up your software to remind you when it's a good time to make calls or send emails.
-It could pop up alerts if a customer hasn't been contacted for some time, and prompt you with useful details whenever you want to get in touch.
+- Schedule client contact: Set up your software to remind you when it's a good time to make calls or send emails, or pop up alerts if a customer hasn't been contacted for some time, and prompt you with useful details whenever you want to get in touch

-You can use the app to track the results of bulk mail advertising or find out which types of marketing campaign work best in particular markets.
-You can also use it to identify cross-selling opportunities and potential new leads.
+- Track campaigns: You can use the app to track the results of bulk mail advertising, find out which types of marketing campaign work best in particular markets, or to identify cross-selling opportunities and potential new leads

-Use apps to create special offers for clients who seem to be drifting away, or to set up and manage events that might increase customer retention.
+- Create special offers: Use apps to create special offers for clients who seem to be drifting away, or to set up and manage events that might increase customer retention

 In short, simple CRM applications can help you get the most out of the clients you already have and help you sign up new ones.
 So once your small business reaches a certain size, it makes sense to use good software.